logavanc/largs/README.md

 Package "largs" for Go
 ======================

-[`largs`](https://github.com/logavanc/largs) aims to be a functional package to quickly setup and parse command line parameters using [Go](http://golang.org) (golang).
+[`largs`](https://github.com/logavanc/largs) aims to be a simple package to quickly setup and parse command line parameters with [Go](http://golang.org) (golang).

 It is currently being implemented, and not ready for use yet.